{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 Based on our data, to reach your savings goals of $500,000:

-• The hidden cost of cash is $126,000 ($6,300 per year).
-This is because your cash investments don’t offer nearly as much growth potential as the balanced portfolio.
-So if you want to save $500,000 over the same time period, you would have to make larger contributions.
+• Your hidden cost of cash is $181,000.
+This is because cash investments do not offer nearly as much return as a balanced portfolio.
+You would have to make larger contributions to reach your $500,000 savings goal.

 How can you put your cash to work?

-If you’re ready to start investing, but are waiting for the “perfect time” to do so, you may be doing more harm than good.
-In reality, there is no perfect time to invest.
-And trying to time the market can cost you in the long run.
+If you’re ready to start investing but are waiting for the “perfect time” to do so, you may be doing more harm than good.
+There is no perfect time to invest and trying to time the market may cost you in the long run.

 Dollar cost averaging (DCA) can be a better way to move from cash to the markets.
 This is where you invest a smaller amount at a regular pace, rather than making a larger lump-sum investment.
 DCA can help you gradually ease into the market, provides a smoother investment experience and puts your hard-earned cash to work.